PennyLaneAI/qml/glossary.rst

     :doc:`Quantum Machine Learning <whatisqml>`
         A research area that explores ideas at the intersection of machine learning and quantum computing.

-    :doc:`Quantum Chemistry <whatisqchem>`
-        An area of research focused on addressing classically intractable chemistry problems with quantum computing.

     :doc:`Quantum Neural Network </glossary/quantum_neural_network>`
         A term with many different meanings, usually referring to a generalization of artificial neural